Our aim is to keep things simple and bring you the best Air Plants that can be enjoyed by everyone! Popular collections include...

 Who we cater for...

 You’ll find that we cater for everyone, from those just starting out, to the seasoned Air Plant collector looking for something really special to try.
 If you are looking for something special, visit the 'Most Wanted' section of the shop to see what we recommend this week.

 Have you got any Air Plant questions?
 Get in touch and we will be happy to help, better still come and visit!
 Our nursery is open from 9am – 5pm on weekdays and from 9am until 1pm on Saturdays.

 About Air Plants (Tillandsias)

 Air Plants vary greatly in size, shape and texture.
 Beautiful (sometimes fragrant) flowers are another remarkable feature of these plants.
 The flowers vary in colour, from purples, reds, pinks, yellows and whites.
-The blooming cycle for some rapidly growing species may be only two or three weeks.
+The blooming cycle for some rapidly growing species may be only a few months.

 As a rule of thumb, the longer the flowering cycle, the longer the flower lasts, for example Xerographica may only flower once every few years, but the flowering process takes a whole year.
 Ionanthas can flower every few months, but their flowers last a matter of days.

 Air Plants reproduce by seed and offset.
 In their native habitats, they have adapted to conditions of often brisk air movement and intense sunlight.
 The plants have evolved a fuzzy, cottony attachment on the seed coat, this parachute-like apparatus allows the seed to travel on air currents for long distances.
 For this reason, you will find them high in trees and telegraph wires, where they rapidly colonize new habitat sites.
 Tillandsia offsets, are called pups and can be left attached to the parent plant, eventually forming an attractive clump, or they can be separated and attached to something else to become a single plant.